An Australian Travellers Money Guide to Currency Exchange in China

 Using Your Bank Card in China

 Something of a money revolution has occurred in China with cash on a steady decline in favour of plastic and digital payments.
+Travel money cards in China are an acceptable from of payment and includes debit, prepaid and credit cards.

 In major cities like Beijing or Shanghai, foreign bank cards are accepted more easily, although their use is normally limited to most major hotels, department stores, travel agencies, and upmarket restaurants and bars.